-|Major Groups > Stinkhorns > Colus hirudinosus|
+|Major Groups > Stinkhorns > Colus pusillus|

 by Michael Kuo

-Fruiting Body: Initially a whitish "egg" up to 2 cm across, attached to white cords; rupturing, with the stinkhorn emerging as a cage-like structure, 5–8 cm high, of about 10 corrugated, scarlet arms that are roughly triangular in cross-section and that fuse into a stem-like and slightly paler base composed of vertical columns; the inner surfaces of the cage covered with foul-smelling, olive brown slime; the egg tissue creating a whitish volva.
+Fruiting Body: Initially a whitish "egg" up to 2 cm across, attached to white cords; rupturing, with the stinkhorn emerging as a cage-like structure, 5–8 cm high, composed of about 10 corrugated, scarlet arms that are roughly triangular in cross-section and that sometimes fuse into a stem-like and slightly paler base composed of vertical columns; the inner surfaces of the cage covered with foul-smelling, olive brown slime; the egg tissue creating a whitish volva.

 Cite this page as:

-Kuo, M. (2010, May).
+Kuo, M. (2022, February).
 Colus pusillus.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/colus_pusillus.html